tomekstrzeszkowski/raspberry_pi_blinker/README.md

 # Installation

-Install python dependencies from the readme.txt.
+Install python dependencies from the requirements.txt.
 Append content from `.bashrc.tail.example` to `.bashrc`.
 Optional: run python `install.py` script.
 It will create sql lite database that will be used to persist current state (not used in current version)